Pearlite: Composition

 Pearlite was first identified by Henry Clifton Sorby and initially named sorbite, however the similarity of microstructure to nacre and especially the optical effect caused by the scale of the structure made the alternative name more popular.

+Pearlite forms as a result of the cooperative growth of ferrite and cementite during the decomposition of austenite.
+The morphology of pearlite is significantly affected by the cooling rate and coiling temperature.
+At lower coiling temperatures, pearlite forms with finer lamellar spacing, resulting in enhanced mechanical properties due to the finer distribution of ferrite and cementite layers.
+Conversely, at higher coiling temperatures, pearlite forms with coarser lamellae, and a smaller amount of pearlite is observed as coarse cementite particles tend to dominate the structure.
+The carbon diffusion during the formation of pearlite, just ahead of the growth front, is critical in determining the thickness of the lamellae and, consequently, the strength of the steel.

 Bainite is a similar structure with lamellae much smaller than the wavelength of visible light and thus lacks this pearlescent appearance.
 It is prepared by more rapid cooling.
 Unlike pearlite, whose formation involves the diffusion of all atoms, bainite grows by a displacive transformation mechanism.